An implicit large-eddy simulation perspective on the flow over periodic hills: Results and Discussion

 \subsection{Baseline}

 The baseline simulation ensures that the results accurately reproduce the physical phenomenon occurring in the periodic hills case.
-It uses a coarse and a fine mesh, a time step of $\SI{0.1}{\second}$, and the average is taken between $\SI{207}{\second}$ and $\SI{1000}{\second}$ (for an averaging period of $\SI{793}{\second}$ or 88 flow throughs).
-The coarse mesh consists of a uniform static mesh with 250K cells (128x64x32) and maximum cell size $\Delta x = 0.0703$, $\Delta y = 0.0474$ and $\Delta z = 0.14$.
-This results in $\Delta = 0.0776 < 0.1854$.
-The fine mesh consists of a uniform static mesh with 1M cells (144x96x80) and maximum cell size $\Delta x = 0.062$, $\Delta y = 0.031$ and $\Delta z = 0.057$.
-This results in $\Delta = 0.048 < 0.1854$.
-The cell size used is at least 2.3x smaller in the former and 3.5x smaller in the latter than the Kolmogorov length scale, meaning all eddies are resolved using at least 4 and 7 elements respectively.
+It uses the coarse, the regular and the fine mesh, a time step of $\SI{0.1}{\second}$, and the average is taken between $\SI{207}{\second}$ and $\SI{1000}{\second}$ (for an averaging period of $\SI{793}{\second}$ or 88 flow throughs).
+This averaging period is larger than most of the simulations shown in Table~\ref{tab:meshes} and is studied in detail in Section~\ref{subsec:timeaveraging}.

-Considering the average velocity profile in the $x$ direction (Fig. \ref{fig:baseline_validation_velocity}), there is a good agreement of the Lethe data with both benchmarks at the lower wall and in the bulk of flow.
-At the upper wall, the Lethe data exceeds the benchmarks but retains shape at all $x$ values.
-This implies that the frictional wall effects are not sufficiently resolved.
-This is known to be a consequence of the coarse mesh, since the grid near the upper wall is too coarse to resolve the smallest eddies in the near-wall region and hence is inadequate for the wall-resolving LES \cite{Li2015, Piomelli2014}.
-The size of the time step is also likely too large to depict the rapidly changing properties at the wall, as small eddies are formed and quickly transported away.
-Most notably, the difference can be observed near to the bottom and upper walls.
-The maximum difference ($\mathcal{L}^\infty$ norm) between the experimental results and Lethe results obtained by using the coarse and fine mesh is of $11\%$ and $18\%$, respectively, when the flow separates at $x/h=0.05$ and $y/h$=1.05.
+Considering the average velocity profile in the $x$ direction (Fig.~\ref{fig:baseline_validation_velocity}), there is a good agreement of the Lethe data with both benchmarks in the bulk of flow.
+At the upper and lower walls, the Lethe data exceeds the benchmarks but retains shape at all $x$ values similarly to the LESOCC simulation.
+The $y$ velocity and Reynolds stresses also agree well with the benchmark data; for the Reynolds normal stress in $x$ direction see Fig.~\ref{fig:baseline_validation_reynolds}.
+The Reynolds stresses are more sensitive than the average velocity but overall, there is a good accuracy of the prediction with minimum discrepancies between the meshes.

-The $y$ velocity and Reynolds stresses also agree well with the benchmark data; for the Reynolds stress in $x$ direction see Fig. \ref{fig:baseline_validation_reynolds}.
-It can be seen that the Reynolds stresses are more sensitive than the average velocity.
-The reattachment point was determined to be 4.73 with the coarse mesh and 4.40 with the fine mesh, both shorter than both the Rapp and the Breuer values (4.83 and 5.09 respectively).
-This again is likely due to the poor resolution of the coarse mesh at the wall.
-Indeed, the reattachment point has been shown to be constantly under-predicted by overly coarse meshes \cite{Wang2021}.
+The reattachment point was determined to be 4.73 with the coarse mesh, 4.40 with the regular mesh, and 4.35 with the fine mesh; all of them shorter than both the Rapp and the Breuer values (4.83 and 5.09 respectively).
+In the literature, the reattachment point has been shown to be constantly under-predicted by overly coarse meshes \citep{Wang2021}, however, as we are using a stabilised method, in this case other parameters are playing an important role as well, such as the time step and the averaging period for the estimated quantities.
+Therefore, these parameters along with the mesh are investigated in the following sections.